KitsuneSemCalda/pos-install/README.md

 This is a Bash script for post-installation tasks on Pop!_OS.
 It automates various configurations, installations, and optimizations to enhance the user experience.

+>[!CAUTION]
+This is a very personal script, if you want run in your pc probably need modification

 ## Features

 - System updates and certificate refresh.